Basic Tools for the Newbie

 are very convenient for regular users but, they're more expensive, heavier, with

-lower power and, if you seldom use them the battery is likely to be discharged
+lower power than corded drills and, if you seldom use them the battery is likely to be discharged

-when you need the drill.
+great features of the cordless drill.
 If you get one

 With your drill you will need to buy a set of drill bits.
 I